 First, your past medical history will be discussed as it relates to your current activity.
 The Clinician will discuss topics such as previous history of asthma, heart conditions, head injuries, muscle and joint injuries, diabetes, allergies, and if your family history includes heart problem.

 The physical examination will include checking your blood pressure, heart rate, respirations, height, weight, and often vision.
 Then, the exam will be performed to check your body systems such as heart, lungs, abdomen, joints, strength, and balance.

 After the physical, one of our Clinicians will provide you with the completed forms for your activity or sport.
 Your general health and fitness will be assessed in the context of the particular sport you are playing, and if no conditions or limitations are found, as in most cases, you will be cleared to participate.
 If there is anything that needs further evaluation, patients may be asked to have further testing or evaluation.

 When should I have my sports physical?

-The sports physical should be performed about six to eight weeks prior to the sport or activity begins.
+The sports physical should be performed about six to eight weeks prior to the sport or activity beginning.
 This is so if any condition or injury is present, there is time to have any follow-up exams or treatment.